AIML-research/AIML-research.github.io/_pages/team.md

 ---

 ## Team
-The AIML group brings together researchers working on robust, responsible, and generative AI across theory, methodology, and real-world applications.
+The AIML group brings together researchers working on the theory, methods, and applications of AI, with a focus on adaptive, robust, and responsible systems for real-world impact.
 ### Head of AIML Group

 {% assign number_printed = 0 %}